karinakozarova/C-Programming-Exercises/README.md

 # C-Programming-Exercises
-The exercises from the school course C Programming
+The exercises from the school course <a href = "https://elsys.github.io/c-programming/">  C Programming </a>